← Back to Blog

 STRRA Registration At time of operation Annual fee ranges from $50 to $500 based on property type

-Tourism Marketing Levy Monthly 3% of the accommodation price
+Tourism Marketing Levy Quarterly 3% of the accommodation price

 Municipal Compliance Ongoing Obtain the required rental letter